Aliases for GNB1 Gene

 GeneCards Summary for GNB1 Gene

 GNB1 (G Protein Subunit Beta 1) is a Protein Coding gene.
-Diseases associated with GNB1 include mechanical strabismus and pathologic nystagmus.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
-GO annotations related to this gene include GTPase activity and protein complex binding.
+Diseases associated with GNB1 include Mental Retardation, Autosomal Dominant 42 and Cerebral Visual Impairment.
+Among its related pathways are Akt Signaling and Presynaptic function of Kainate receptors.
+Gene Ontology (GO) annotations related to this gene include GTPase activity.
 An important paralog of this gene is GNB4.

 UniProtKB/Swiss-Prot for GNB1 Gene